The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: Theoretical Analysis with a Linear Factor Model

 \begin{enumerate} \item \textbf{Signal Realization Process ($\alpha(\delta)$):} Unlike the standard APT, which assumes equilibrium (i.e., information is fully priced), we acknowledge that information incorporation takes time.
 Let $\alpha: (0, \Delta] \to (0, A]$ be a monotonically increasing function representing the degree of price discovery, where $A>0$ is a finite upper bound determined by the overall scale of the latent signal. \begin{itemize} \item $\alpha(\delta) < A$ implies partial underreaction or gradual diffusion of information. \item $\alpha(\delta) \approx A$ implies the signal is (effectively) fully realized at that horizon. \end{itemize}

 \item \textbf{Noise Accumulation Process ($\epsilon^\delta$):} We explicitly model the idiosyncratic term $\epsilon^\delta$ as a dynamic process rather than a static error.
-Consistent with the Random Walk Hypothesis (or Brownian Motion) for efficient markets, the variance of the noise must scale linearly with time.
+Consistent with the Random Walk Hypothesis (Brownian motion) for efficient markets, we assume the noise is jointly defined across horizons as a microstructure-shifted Brownian motion:

+where $\sigma^2$ is the accumulation rate of idiosyncratic volatility, and $\delta_0>0$ represents intrinsic microstructure noise that exists even as $\delta \to 0$.
+This implies the marginal distribution